SOrow-fts/polaris-engine/README.md

 If you would like to port Polaris Engine to a new target platform, you only need to write a thin HAL, this is generally possible within a week.

-Polaris Engine does not depend on SDKs or frameworks such as Unity, Godot, Python, or SDL2, this is thanks to the extensive design of HAL, our compatibility layer's API.
+`Polaris Engine` does not depend on SDKs or frameworks such as Unity, Godot, Python, or SDL2, this is thanks to the extensive design of first-party HALs, our compatibility layer's API.
+This strategy was very influenced by the NetBSD Kernel and the Windows NT Kernel/Exective/HAL.

 ## CI/CD Pipiline

-* We currently don't have a way to do CI/CD on the cloud due to lacks of code signing capabilities.
+* Currently, we don't have a complete CI/CD via the cloud due to a loack of code signing capabilities.
-* However, the author has a release script and thus releases are fully automated on his MacBook Pro.
+* However, the author has a release script and thus, releases are fully automated on his MacBook Pro.
-  * The release script builds all binaries and uploads them to the Web site and GitHub.
+  * The release script builds all binaries and uploads them to the website and GitHub.
   * It also posts a message to the Discord server.
   * This is generally done in 10 minutes via FTTH, or 20 minutes via LTE/5G.